arjunkmrm/typescript-sdk/examples/README.md

 A basic example that shows how to:

-- Connect to an MCP (e2b in this case)
+- Connect to an MCP (exa in this case)
 - Patch an OpenAI client
 - Have a conversation that uses MCP tools
 - Handle multi-step tool execution